Tameness from Large Cardinal Axioms: Strongly Compact

-$\Rightarrow$ Let $[g]_U \in |\Pi N / U|$ realize $h(p) \in S(h(N^-))$.
+\underline{$\Rightarrow$} Let $[g]_U \in \Pi N / U$ realize $h(p) \in S(h(N^-))$.
 For each $q \in S(N^-)$, set $X_q = \{ i \in I : g(i) \textrm{ realizes } q \}$.
 Since different $q$'s are mutually exclusive, these are all disjoint and they partition $I$.
-We easily have $|S(N^-)| \leq 2^{< \kappa} < \kappa$.
+We easily have $|S(N^-)| \leq 2^{\|N^-\|} < \kappa$.
 Since $U$ is $\kappa$-complete, this means that, for some $q_0 \in S(N^-)$, $X_{q_0} \in U$.
 By the previous direction, that means that $[g]_U$ realizes $h(q_0)$.
 But by assumption, the type of $[g]_U$ over $h(N^-)$ is $h(p)$, so $p = q_0$.
 Thus $X_p = \{ i \in I : g(i) \textrm{ realizes } p \} \in U$, as desired. \dag\\

-Now that we have \L os' Theorem, we prove a companion result to Theorem \ref{strongcompactnesstheorem}.
+Now that we have \L o\'{s}' Theorem, we prove a companion result to Theorem \ref{strongcompactnesstheorem}.
 This motivated our conception of types as sets of smaller types or ``formulas.''
-Here we show that, as with the first order case, any consistent set of formulas can be completed to a type, even when the set is incomplete.
+Here we show that, as with the first-order case, any consistent set of formulas can be completed to a type, even when the set is incomplete.

 We introduce some notation to make this as general as possible.
 Even with a strongly compact cardinal, a key difference between small types and formulas is that there is no negation of a type: given a type $p$, there is no type $q$ such that all elements realize either $p$ or $q$ and not both.
 To compensate for this, we want to allow specification of both types to be realized and types to be avoided.
 In the following, $X$ represents the types to be realized and $\neg X$ represents the types to be avoided.